PX4/PX4-Devguide/en/middleware/micrortps.md

   -s <sending port>       UDP port for sending.
 Default 2020
 ```

-> **Note** By default the *Client* runs as a daemon but you will need to start manually.
+> **Note** By default the *Client* runs as a daemon, but you will need to start it manually.
 The PX4 Firmware initialisation code may in future automatically start the *Client* as a permanent daemon process.<!-- at that point, most of this section would move into the "manual generation" doc: https://github.com/PX4/Firmware/pull/7663#issuecomment-317928506 -->

 ## Agent (Off Board FastRTPS Interface)